andli197/fluent/README.md

-# fluent
+# fluent-mode
-Simple model for building commands in emacs to be executed using compile.
+Simple minor-mode model for building commands in emacs to be executed using compile.

 # features
 * Add commands to be appended in front of the execution list, both programmatic and interactive